TheLab-ms/print_cut_engrave/README.md

 ## **STEP TWO**: Slice your STL file

+If you're using Windows -> [Install Slic3r and Import TheLab’s Slic3r Configuration File Bundle for Windows](https://github.com/TheLab-ms/3d-printing/blob/master/Install%20Slic3r%20and%20Import%20TheLab%E2%80%99s%20Slic3r%20Configuration%20File%20Bundle%20for%20Windows.pdf)

+Slic3r is in the package repositories of many Linux distributions.
+The latest version is currently in the Ubuntu 15.10 "Universe" repository.
+If you are going to install through your package manager, make sure you are actually getting the latest version.
+A lot of important bugs have been fixed in the last few releases.

 We have a [configuration bundle for Slic3r](https://github.com/TheLab-ms/3d-printing/blob/master/Slic3r_config_bundle.ini) that is all set up for use with our FlashForge Creator Pro printers.

 **Don't go through Slic3r's configuration wizard.**  Just cancel it.